danielroe/stream-vue/README.md

 ### Nuxt support

-To use with Nuxt, make sure to add the following to your `nuxt.config.js`:
+To use with Nuxt 2, make sure to add the following to your `nuxt.config.js`:
 ```js
   vue: {
     config: {